Cait Brennan

-Wendilyn Marielle Caitlin Brennan (is born in February 14, 1969), better known by her stage name Cait Brennan, is an American singer, songwriter, record producer, and screenwriter.
-Brennan's musical style contains elements of glam rock, psychedelic soul, R&B, Indie pop, and power pop. combined with dense vocal harmonies and revealing literate lyrics that occasionally draw on vaudeville, music hall, mythical, and biblical themes.
-In 2016, Brennan released her first full-length studio album (Debutante) to significant acclaim, landing on numerous best-of-2016 lists including the Village Voice Pazz & Jop list.
-Her second studio album (Third) was recorded at Ardent Studios in Memphis and was released via Omnivore Recordings on April 21, 2017.
+Wendilyn Marielle Caitlin Brennan (born February 14, 1969), better known by her stage name Cait Brennan, is an American singer, songwriter, record producer, and screenwriter.
+Brennan's musical style contains elements of glam rock, psychedelic soul, R&B, Indie pop, and power pop, also drawing on vaudeville, music hall, mythical, and biblical themes.
+In 2016, Brennan released her first full-length studio album Debutante, which appeared on the 2016 Village Voice Pazz & Jop list.
+Her second studio album Third was recorded at Ardent Studios in Memphis and was released via Omnivore Recordings on April 21, 2017.

 Beginnings (1989–2012)

 Brennan was born in Phoenix, Arizona, and raised by her great-grandmother, a Thoroughbred horse racing seamstress.
 She began writing songs as a child; lacking in musical training, she sang songs into a simple cassette recorder, and eventually began her performance career while beginning a gender transition in her teens.
 After multiple incidents of violence, she stopped performing publicly for nearly two decades.
-In 2009, reflecting on her 90s work, Curve declared that Brennan "almost became the first great transgender rock star".
+In 2009, reflecting on her work from the 1990s, Curve declared that Brennan "almost became the first great transgender rock star".
 Brennan was interviewed by Against Me! frontwoman Laura Jane Grace in episode 3 of Grace's AOL Originals series "True Trans".
 Before returning to music, she pursued careers in journalism, screenwriting and acting.